Body Friendly Design The Principles of Kitchen Ergonomics

 If, after preparing Thanksgiving dinner, your lower back is killing you, your countertops are too low.
 If the pain is in your upper back and shoulders, they are too high.

-For most people, the standard countertop height of 36" is too low.
-It was established in the 1930s when people were on average shorter than they are today — and it was probably too low even then.
+For most people, the standard countertop height of 36" is not high enough.
+It was established in the 1930s when people were on average a full two inches shorter than they are today, and it was probably too low even then.

 For a few homeowners, however, it is too high.